spatha0011/spatha_vsd-hdp/Day19/README.md

 Now to insert this updated netlist to PnR flow and we can use `write_verilog` and overwrite the synthesis netlist but before that we are going to make a copy of the old old netlist

-Commands to make copy of netlist
+Commands to make copy of netlist:

 ```shell
 # Change from home directory to synthesis results directory